gitter-badger/tinysystemd/README.md

 ###Where is systemd-cgls, systemd-cgtop, systemd-analyze, etc?

 These tools are not necessary to keep my system up and running.
-I'll put them into separate package soon.
+However, if you want to use them, you may install `tinysystemd-utils` package.

 ###Where is systemd-logind, systemd-hostnamed, systemd-timedated, systemd-blowjobd, etc?